Accreditation Policies

 Add/Drop/Withdrawal

 To add or drop a course or to change a class schedule, a student must submit an ADD/DROP request through the TLS Portal.
 In the JD program, the last day to add a course is the end of the third week of class.
 In the MLS program, the last day to add a course is the end of the first week of class.
 A student who fails to satisfy a course’s attendance requirement or take a course’s final exam will receive a grade of “UW” for an unauthorized withdrawal in that course.
-The date the ADD/DROP request is submitted to the TLS Portal is the date the student is deemed to have withdrawn from or enrolled in a course.
+The date the ADD/DROP request is submitted to the TLS Portal is the date the student is deemed to have dropped, withdrawn from, or enrolled in a course.
 Tuition refunds are based on the date the ADD/DROP request is submitted, as logged in the records maintained by the Registrar's Office.

 Leaves of Absence and Withdrawal from the Law School